ReiNoIkari/Morphological-Image-Processing/morpho.md

 This proves that the result obtained during Mathematical Morphology is dependent on the choice of the Kernel and not of the plugin since the method use is the same.

+Let's continue with the benchmarks results.
+Between the original ImageJ function and the plugin created by the INRA, there is quite a difference as it can be observed.
+Let's analyse

 ## Conclusion

 References test [^GIL2002],[^LEG2016],[^GON1992],[^HAR1992],[^JAI1989],[^VER1991]